-Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Member Service Center Queue System - Planning Needs assessment and planning for implementation of a queuing system in the Mem Services Center FY 2018 - 19 SY MS Significant progress was completed and we were in discussions to schedule installation of the new system, user acceptance testing, and then beta testing.
-This project has been delayed due to the closure of the MSC as a result of the COVID-19 response.
-Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Call Recording - Benefits Division - Planning nd roll out of o call recording fo or Benefits Division on Specialists.
-FY 2019 - 20 SY BE Current Update This project has been completed and those staff members in Benefits who make outbound calls to members are now recorded.
+Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Member Service Center Queue System - Planning Needs assessment Services Center and planni ng for impleme entation of a qu euing system in t the Member FY 2018 - 19 SY MS Significant progre installation of the This project has I COVID-19 respon new syste been delay em, user acce eptance testin g, and then bet a testing.
+Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Call Recording - Benefits Division - Planning Planning the implementation and roll out of call recording for Benefits Division Specialists.
+FY 2019 - 20 SY BE Current Update This project has a outbound calls to bers in Benefit s who make